No Chill Chocolate Chip Cookies

 • If you don’t have a microwave, melt your butter in a saucepan over medium heat.

 • If you don’t want to scoop the cookie dough, make cookie bars!
 Bake in a 9×13-inch pan at 350 degrees for 20 to 25 minutes or until golden brown.
-Cool in pan on wire rack.
+Cool in the pan on a wire rack.

 image of no chill chocolate chip cookies that have been baked and are cooling on a baking tray